Home » Fundamental Analysis

 Second, what the nature of the company’s industry is – market share among competitors, client base, growth prospects, business cycles, regulation and so on.

 Third, what the company’s competitive advantage is.
 Success in the long term is tightly related with the company’s ability to maintain a competitive advantage.
-Take Coca Cola’s powerful brand name, for example, or Microsoft’s domination over PC operating system segment.
+Take Coca Cola’s powerful brand name, for example, or Microsoft’s domination over the PC operating system segment.
 Such competitive advantages achieved over time establish a “moat” surrounding the business, which keeps industry competitors at bay.
 If a competitive advantage is achieved, the company’s shareholders will enjoy considerable rewards not just for a few years, but for decades.

 Fourth, some investors tend to think management is the most essential factor for investing in a given company.
 The most solid business models will certainly fail if top executives do not manage to properly implement corporate strategies.
 Retail investors may not have the opportunity to meet and evaluate the company’s management team, but they can always check the corporate website and look through the resumes of top executives and members of the Board.
 How successful have they been in earlier roles and at former employers?
 Have they been selling a large part of their stock shares as of late?